emoshou/ondroid/docs/glossary.md

 __Mechanical Design__: Concept design of parts and assemblies.
 Also known as design, machine design, or mechanism design.

+__Non-flight__: Hardware or software that is not utilized in deployment.
+Example: a load bearing frame used in testing, or a charging dock.
+In general, anything that is not a part of the robot during use.
+Equivalent in Aerospace: GSE (Ground Support Equipment).

 # Acronyms
 Acroynms have a space before and after to aid in search.<br><br>